Article Translations: (Spanish)

 What Is Asthma?

-Asthma (pronounced: AZ-muh) is a lung condition that causes difficulty breathing.
-It's a common condition.
+Asthma (pronounced: AZ-muh) is a lung condition that makes it hard to breathe.
 Lots of people have asthma, from young kids to the elderly.

 No one knows exactly why some people develop asthma.
 Experts think it might be a combination of environmental factors and genes.

-Teens with asthma may have a parent or other close relative who has asthma or had it as a child.
-People who are overweight may be more likely to have asthma, though you don't need to be overweight to have it.
+People with asthma may have a parent or other close relative with asthma.
+Those who are overweight may be more likely to have it.

 Asthma isn't contagious.
 You can't catch it from someone who has it.